nick3499/get_metar_nick3499/README.md

 import click
 ```

-`subprocess.run()` method is used for executing Bash command line arguments from a Python executable file.
+`subprocess.run()` method is used for executing Bash command line arguments from a Python executable.
 For example, the following Python instruction gets the decoded METAR data for current conditions.

 >If _check_ is true, and the process exits with a non-zero exit code, a CalledProcessError exception will be raised.
 Attributes of that exception hold the arguments, the exit code, and stdout and stderr if they were captured.